vantrinh7/Bond/README.md

 # Bond ![logo](misc/Bond%20Logo%202.png)

-Bond is an application that helps remind users to keep in touch with others, thus establishing the bonds between people and enhacing personal relationships.
-This app was originally created for Android, and has so far contained several features:
+Bond is an application that reminds users to keep in touch with others, thus establishing the bonds between people and enhacing their personal relationships.
+This app was originally created for Android.
+It has so far contained several features:
 - Recording and saving detailed information of a contact (e.g. name, phone number, birthday, hobbies, first impression, etc.)
 - Setting up reminders that notify user of the next time to connect with someone
 - Viewing upcoming schedule in a calendar overview